ACME: Adaptive Customization of Large Models via Distributed Systems

 Published in IEEE ICDCS, 2025

-Recommended citation: Ziming Dai, Chao Qiu, Fei Gao, Yunfeng Zhao, Xiaofei Wang, "ACME: Adaptive Customization of Large Models via Distributed Systems" In 2025 IEEE 45th International Conference on Distributed Computing Systems (ICDCS).
-IEEE.
+Recommended citation: Ziming Dai, Chao Qiu, Fei Gao, Yunfeng Zhao, Xiaofei Wang.
+"ACME: Adaptive Customization of Large Models via Distributed Systems."
+In 2025 IEEE 45th International Conference on Distributed Computing Systems (ICDCS), pp. 45-55.
+IEEE, 2025.

 Download Paper